framework-one/framework-one.github.io/source/documentation/roadmap.markdown

 * Using DI/1 to manage services and beans
 * Explicitly calling services in the `item()` controller methods

-FW/1 3.0 bundles both DI/1 and AOP/1 and automatically creates bean factories following the convention of a `model` folder containing `services` and `beans` subfolders.
+FW/1 3.0 bundles DI/1 and automatically creates bean factories following the convention of a `model` folder containing `services` and `beans` subfolders.
 Subsystems also follow this convention and use the main application's bean factory as a parent to enable sharing of common services across subsystems.

 FW/1 3.0 also slims down the framework by removing all of the service queue machinery and the start/end variants of controller methods, as well as coalescing all the framework components in a single folder `framework` (with `org.corfield.framework` replaced by `framework.one`).